 The Gospel of Inclusion: Reaching Beyond Religious Fundamentalism to the True Love of God and Self by Bishop Carlton Pearson.

 I was in the middle of preparing to teach one of my favorite classes for the first time.
 The Sunday Morning Topics crowd wanted a study on the book of Revelation, and I did not want to disappoint them.
-I was standing in the hallway outside David’s office when Pastor Brendan strode out of his study, looked me in the eye, and said, “You need to read this book!”
+I was standing in the hallway outside David’s office when Pastor Brendan strode out of his study holding a pink book in his hand, looked me in the eye, and said, “You need to read this book!”

 ‘Wow!
 Was that a twinkle in Pastor’s eye as he said that?’
 I thought.
 ‘I’ve heard him recommend books before, but I don’t ever remember seeing that!’